Prohibition: A Lesson Not Learned

 The carcinogens in cannabis smoke became the newest reason to put people in jail.
 Federal narcotics agents and local police could arrest you, confiscate your bank account and property, send your children to social services, and lock you up in prison - to prevent lung cancer.

 The next attack involved the potency of the drug.
-Prohibitionists argue that today's marijuana (skunk) is too dangerous for people to smoke.
-Irresponsible marijuana smokers are no different from irresponsible alcohol drinkers who cannot titrate (regulate) their degree of intoxication.
-Responsible consumers of marijuana seek relaxation, not drunkenness.
+Prohibitionists argue that today's marijuana (skunk) is too dangerous for people to smoke, meaning smokers cannot be trusted to regulate (titrate) their degree of intoxication.
+If this is true then no one can be trusted with any mood altering substance.

 We have reached a low point in our history where our lawmakers pass a steady stream of criminally invasive measures against people they are supposed to serve and protect.
-Somewhere in the past, I remember hearing that a person’s home was a castle - a sanctuary - and that home invasions, phone tapping, interception of mail required a warrant.
-Congress routinely approves of poisons sprayed on food crops, farm animals, and people in Mexico, South America, and Afghanistan – in a futile effort to kill off the plant.
+Somewhere in the past, I remember hearing that a person’s home was a castle - a sanctuary - and that home invasions, phone tapping and interception of mail was a serious matter that required a warrant.

 In the recent past, I watched a public service message on television that warned against the danger of drug use but did not specify which drug to avoid or why it was dangerous.
 In the ad, a teenage girl raises a frying pan over her head and brings it down with extreme force on a chicken egg.
 Afterwards, she holds up the bottom of the pan so I can see the gooey mess drip off the bottom.
 The message: "This is your brain on drugs."